notaryproject/notation/docs/distribution/persistance-discovery-options.md

 * OCI index does not yet support the [OCI config descriptor][oci-descriptor].
 This would require a schema change to oci-index, with a version bump.
   * This has been a [desired item for OCI Artifacts][oci-artifacts-index] to support other artifact types which would base on Index.
-* An additional role check is performed, based on the artifact type.
+* Registries that wish to implement role based authorization would implement and additional role check, based on the artifact type.
 Also noted as a pro as registry operators may want to utilize this for other artifact types, making it a consistent model.

-> **Note:** this is our working/preferred method: See OCI image-spec issue: [Add Index Support for Artifact Type #806](https://github.com/opencontainers/image-spec/issues/806)
+This likely minimizes this as a con-but noted for completeness.

 ### Signature Persistence - Option 2a: oci-index signing a multi-arch manifest